-The Library Sector includes public and private libraries, as well as other non-governmental organizations that serve the community.
-Data from Morris County represent survey responses collected between July 2020 and May 2021.
-During this time, three Morris County libraries and community organizations completed the survey.
-Data from all Connected communities represent survey responses collected between January 1, 2017, and May 31, 2021.
+The library sector includes public and private libraries, as well as other non-governmental organizations that serve the community.
+Data from Fisher County represent survey responses collected between April 2021 and July 2021.
+During this time, one Fisher County library completed the survey.
+Data from all Connected communities represent survey responses collected between January 1, 2017, and July 31, 2021.
 As more communities participate in the Connected program, these figures are likely to change.